“An absolute star… The perfect combination of intellectual power, strategic nous and sound judgement.”

 He is equally highly regarded for his work on data protection and freedom of information matters where he has represented public and regulatory bodies and the media in cases heard before both the courts and the Information Tribunal.
 He also holds a very substantial practice in the fields of public and entertainment law, where he regularly advises the media regulator, Ofcom, and has acted for the United Kingdom Government in the successful defence of the two most important UK media law cases to reach the European Court of Human Rights in recent years.

-David is listed as a leading junior by Chambers and Partners 2017 in the fields of Defamation and Privacy, Data Protection, and Media & Entertainment Law.
+David is listed as a leading junior by Chambers and Partners and The Legal 500 in the fields of Defamation and Privacy, Data Protection, and Media & Entertainment Law.

 He was awarded Defamation & Privacy Junior of the Year 2018 by Chambers and Partners and was also nominated in 2013 and 2014.
 David was shortlisted for the first edition of Chambers and Partners “Top 100”, a ranking of the top 100 junior barristers practicing across all fields at the England and Wales Bar.